 UC's PERSONAL INQUIRY QUESTIONS vs. THE COMMON APP ESSAY.

-2 DIFFERENT PROMPTS --- 2 DIFFERENT WORD COUNTS --- SAME TOPIC
+2 DIFFERENT SETS OF PROMPTS --- 2 DIFFERENT WORD COUNTS --- SAME TOPIC

 The Common App essay (CA) cannot exceed 650 words.
 UC's Personal Inquiry Questions (PIQs) cannot exceed 350 words.
 Elise used the same topic -- a math team competition -- for both applications.
 Here's how she did it: